jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

   (b) the FMA may make an order that the licence of 1 or more of those partners or directors be—
     (i) suspended for the period that the FMA thinks fit; or (ii) cancelled; and
-  (c) a notice may be given to the Registrar under section 29 to cancel the registration of the audit firm.
+  (c) a notice may be given to the Registrar under section 29 to cancel or suspend the registration of the audit firm.
 (2) If a licensed auditor fails to comply with a direction given to him or her under section 70,— (a) he or she commits an offence and is liable on conviction to a fine not exceeding $25,000; and (b) the FMA may make an order that his or her licence be—